mkyral/josm-pointInfo/README.md

 # PointInfo plugin

-This plugin show available information for clicked point from Czech RUIAN database.
+This plugin shows all available information for clicked point from external database.
+Currently, only Czech RUIAN module is available.

 ##Author